LuanRT/YouTube.js/docs/updating-the-parser.md

-# Updating the parser
+# Updating the Parser

-YouTube is constantly changing, so it is not rare to see YouTube crawlers/scrapers breaking every now and then.
+YouTube is constantly changing, so it is not uncommon to see YouTube crawlers/scrapers breaking every now and then.

-Our parser, on the other hand, was written so that it behaves similarly to an official client, parsing and mapping renderers (a.k.a YTNodes) dynamically without hard-coding their path in the response.
-This way, whenever a new renderer pops up (e.g; YouTube adds a new feature / minor UI changes) the library will print a warning similar to this:
+Our parser, on the other hand, was written so that it behaves similarly to an official client, parsing and mapping renderers (also known as YTNodes) dynamically without hard-coding their path in the response.
+This way, whenever a new renderer pops up (e.g., when YouTube adds a new feature or makes a minor UI change), the library will print a warning similar to this:

 ```
 SomeRenderer not found!